philw1981/Milestone-Project-1-for-Code-institute/README.md

 - Gallery
   Light box feature helped user experience avoiding back button in mobile screens to get back to the gallery, instead just tapping below the image takes you back to the gallery page and also added the scroll function back and fourth through the whole gallery for easy access to all images.

+  - Feedback
+    I had a couple of people feedback the site could maybe do with a litle bit more colour.
+But overall the feedback on the theme and layout was positive.
+Everyone though the site was easy to use and navigate.

+# Through out the project I used the below regualry to troublwshoot and solve issues as I went along.

+- Dev Tools
 - Tested on muliple browsers
 - HTML Formatter
 - Validator W3